Adsense Top Bar

 Heaven Rewards Diligence

-I resolved recently to experiment with various kinds of massage, in myriad styles and flavours, representing the four corners of the world.
+I resolved recently to experiment with various kinds of massage, in myriad styles and flavors, representing the four corners of the world.
 Massage is massive in Australia these days, and every small town in the Outback has at least one or two Thai parlors, to complement their one or two Thai restaurants.
 Now some of those massage parlors might be derisively called "rub and tug" ventures, but most of them legal and legit, and at the very least they are servicing a need.
 As well as exotic services such as cupping, hot stone treatment, myofascial release, lymphatic drainage, and foot reflexology based on Traditional Chinese Medicine (TCM), you can also find evidence-based sports physiotherapy, covered by Medicare.
 Even if you have to pay full fare, there appears to be no shortage of punters lining up for a spell on the mattress, beneath the masseuse's healing hands.

 Ubiqitious Thai massage clinic, in Wyong (Australia, 2024)